mcaliman/mcaliman.github.io/pages/en/resume.md

 **Google App Engine Overview**
 Google Developer Group Genova · 4 Oct 2013
-Seminar Presentd about Google App Engine, organized by the Google Developer Group Genova
+Seminar Presented about Google App Engine, organized by the Google Developer Group Genova

 **Java PDF generation with iText**
 Jan 2009 - Jan 2009
-My talk Presentd about Java PDF generation with iText at Department of Computer and Information Science of Genoa organized by the Java User Group Genova.
+My talk Presented about Java PDF generation with iText at Department of Computer and Information Science of Genoa organized by the Java User Group Genova.

 **Java Base – package I/O e NET**
 May 2003 - May 2003
-"Java Base - package I/O e NET" My talk Presentd at Webbit Conference in Padova (Italy), organized by the Java Italian Association.
+"Java Base - package I/O e NET" My talk Presented at Webbit Conference in Padova (Italy), organized by the Java Italian Association.

 ## Certification/Courses